FOLIO: Natural Language Reasoning with First-Order Logic: Abstract

 \section{Abstract}

-We present \textit{\ours}, a human-annotated, open-domain, and logically complex and diverse dataset for reasoning in natural language (NL), equipped with first order logic (FOL) annotations. \ours consists of 1,435 examples (unique conclusions), each paired with one of 487 sets of premises which serve as rules to be used to deductively reason for the validity of each conclusion.
-The logical correctness of premises and conclusions is ensured by their parallel FOL annotations, which are automatically verified by our FOL inference engine.
-In addition to the main NL reasoning task, NL-FOL pairs in \ours automatically constitute a new NL-FOL translation dataset using FOL as the logical form.
-Our experiments on \ours systematically evaluate the FOL reasoning ability of supervised fine-tuning on medium-sized language models (BERT, RoBERTa) and few-shot prompting on large language models (GPT-NeoX, OPT, GPT-3, Codex).
-For NL-FOL translation, we experiment with GPT-3 and Codex.
-Our results show that one of the most capable {Large Language Model (LLM)} publicly available, GPT-3 davinci, achieves only slightly better than random results with few-shot prompting on a subset of \ours, and the model is especially bad at predicting the correct truth values for False and Unknown conclusions.
-Our dataset and code are available at ~\url{https://github.com/Yale-LILY/FOLIO}.
+Large language models (LLMs) have achieved remarkable performance on a variety of natural language understanding tasks.
+However, existing benchmarks are inadequate in measuring the complex logical reasoning capabilities of a model.
+We present \ours, a human-annotated, logically complex and diverse dataset for reasoning in natural language (NL), equipped with first-order logic (FOL) annotations. \ours consists of 1,430 examples (unique conclusions), each paired with one of 487 sets of premises used to deductively reason for the validity of each conclusion.
+The logical correctness of the premises and conclusions is ensured by their FOL annotations, which are automatically verified by an FOL inference engine.
+In addition to the main NL reasoning task, NL-FOL pairs in \ours constitute a new NL-FOL translation dataset.
+Our experiments on \ours systematically evaluate the FOL reasoning ability of supervised fine-tuning on medium-sized language models.
+For both NL reasoning and NL-FOL translation, we benchmark multiple state-of-the-art language models.
+Our results show that a subset of \ours presents a challenge for one of the most capable {Large Language Model (LLM)} publicly available, GPT-4.